shepherd-media-classifier/shepherd/README.md

 ## The shepherd plugin system

-There are in fact 2 ways to create plugins:
+There are in fact 2 ways to add filters to shepherd, plugins and addons:

 1. Basic: use the nsfw plugin harness system to load shepherd compatible plugins.
-2. Advanced: create your own docker container to run a plugin service.
+2. Advanced: create your own docker container to run an addon service.
 Documentation pending, but you read from remote/local SQS/S3, and write results to a http-api server.
+(FYI the "nsfw plugin harness" is actually an addon)

 ### <a name='config'></a>Basic Configuration